vascokk/spark/docs/running-on-mesos.md

 <td><code>spark.mesos.driver.secret.filename</code></td>
   <td><code>(none)</code></td>
   <td>
-    A comma-seperated list that, if set, the contents of the secret referenced by spark.mesos.driver.secret.name or spark.mesos.driver.secret.value will be
+    A comma-separated list that, if set, the contents of the secret referenced by spark.mesos.driver.secret.name or spark.mesos.driver.secret.value will be
     written to the provided file.
 Relative paths are relative to the container's work directory.
 Absolute paths must already exist.
 Consult the Mesos Secret